Viftrup/viftrup.github.io/_posts/2023-07-24-What-is-nlp-int-tap-and-why-should-you-care.markdown

 I'm sure you've seen some of them, or atleast you've stumpled accross the specific interface **<i>"nlp_int_tap" or "Internal-Data0/1</i>** in recent times during trobleshooting or debugging.

-You might have noticed other interfaces like "Internal-Control0/X / Internal-Data0/X" as well, these is not covered in this post but you shouldn't care much about these.
-Some are used for internal communication  and others between ASA and SFR-modules (that is on Cisco ASA-X appliances), however they're also present and active on FTD installations.
+(You might also have noticed other interfaces like Internal-Control and other Internal-Data interfaces.
+These aren't covered in this post, but they mainly relate to internal interfacing for high-availibility and clustering functionailites)

+I bet you at some point in time have been doing troubleshooting via packet captures and seen the nlp_int_tap being available for captures - but do you know what it is?
+And why it might be beneficial to capture on this interfaces in certain situtations?

+<h3>What is the nlp_int_tap interface?</h3>
+Non-LINA Process or NLP is in reaility "just" an internal/backplace interfacing used for certain operations outside the scope of LINA functionalities.

+It has tons of functions, and is not really documented anywhere as normally you shouldn't care about it.
+However there might be situtations where it will help you in troubleshooting, knowing when to use it as capture interface during debug sessions.

+(If you're unfamiliar with the name "LINA" it is the codename for the Cisco ASA software, which is the basic fundament in handling all L1-L4 operations within ASA or FTD software)

 If you've been doing packet captures or debugging installed NAT-statements, the chances for seeing nlp_int_tap interface is almost garanteed (otherwise, go have a look!)
 But do you actually know what it does, and why it might be a useful tool during debugging?
 Especially SNMP debug senarios.